By Paul Taylor

 5% and 10%.
 Which, of course, strongly suggests that many men feel embarrassed to report the side effects (which often involve erectile dysfunction) to their doctor.

+Just how serious can finasteride side effects get if hundreds of men are now filing lawsuits against the manufacturer?
 After giving its approval for Propecia to treat hair loss, it then took twenty years for the FDA to report that there could be serious side effects from finasteride!

 So that’s a surprisingly long time before both the warnings came out and the lawsuits against Merck began to appear.

-But, appear they did!
+But, appear they did.

 lawsuit activity has now increased – hundreds of men have now joined